What does it mean to be human?

 “And, primates are just interesting—they’re among the most charismatic group of mammals out there.”

-Amber Cocchiola, a senior at Bio-Med Science Academy and an intern in the Office of Public Relations and Marketing, contributed this report.
+Amber Cocchiola, a senior at Bio-Med Science Academy and an intern in the Office of Marketing and Communications, contributed this report.